verlok/responsive-images-automator/README.md

 ### Output

-Find the extracted data in `/data/datafile-extracted.xlsx`, one worksheet per row of the extraction page.
+Find the extracted data in `/data/datafile.xlsx`, one worksheet per row of the extraction page.

+## UNDERSTAND HOW YOUR IMAGES ARE OPTIMISED

+In the `currentIntrinsicWidth` find the current intrinsic width of your images.
+See as they are optimised.

 ## ADD INTRINSIC WIDTHS

 Defining the intrinsic width of the images would be your only manual step.
 Don't panic, we got your back.

-### Prepare the canvas
+### Open the data file

-- Open extracted data (`/data/datafile-extracted.xlsx`) in Excel
+Open extracted data (`/data/datafile.xlsx`) in Excel.
-- Save it with file name (`/data/datafile.xlsx`)

 ### Define intrinsic widths